decisive-moment/learning/LLM/ollama/README.md

 # Learning Ollama

-Purpose: A folder to keep notes and to maintain code for learning  Ollama<br>
+Purpose: A folder to keep notes and to maintain code for learning  Ollama
 ---

-Author: Chaitanya Anand<br>
+Author: Chaitanya Anand
-Created: Jan 31, 2025<br>
+Created: Jan 31, 2025
-Last modified: Jan 31, 2025<br>
+Last modified: Jan 31, 2025
 ----

 ## What is Ollama?